Tim Truzy is a poet, short-story author, and he is currently working on several novels.

 - The sun has a diameter of 870 thousand miles, resting at the center of our solar system.
 Earth is about 93 million miles from the sun.
 Our star’s energy flows outward in two forms of radiation, electromagnetic and particle.
 The sun is powered by nuclear fusion, and it is made up primarily of hydrogen.

 - The inner core of the sun is the hottest part of the star.
 The corona is the outer atmosphere of the sun.
+Yet, Voyager 1 and 2 have moved beyond the heliopause, the boundary area of the sun's magnetic field at the edge of our solar system.
+These probes have traveled farther than any objects made by humanity in space.
+However, NASA has other probes observing the sun, including a pair of probes called STEREO.
 Sol is the Latin name for our closest star, but we generally use the word “solar” when speaking about the sun.